 - (cannot do something to save one's life) Used to indicate that the person in question is completely incompetent at a particular activity or task: Adrian couldn’t draw to save his lifeMore example sentences

 - I can't swim to save my life, but I'm really good at floating

 - There's no question he is a looker, but he can't sing to save his life.

-save someone's skin (or neck or hide or bacon)
+save someone's skin (or neck or bacon)

 - Frankie quickly saved his bacon by delivering a fierce roundhouse kick to the creature's chin, taking it out for good.

 - Lying may rarely be justifiable, but saving your bacon and sparing others the embarrassment of having to deal with your mistakes may just make it worthwhile.

 - They used every trick in the manual to portray him as a corporate fat cat who cared only about saving his skin.

 save someone the trouble (or bother)

 - Avoid involving someone in useless or pointless effort: write it down and save yourself the trouble of rememberingMore example sentences